BenNoxXD/PS4-lua-loader/README.md

 > [!IMPORTANT]
 > Activate GoldHEN's FTP server so that it can track the status better.

+### Usage
+If you are using a Raspberry Pi, it's recommended to connect it to one of the PS4's USB power ports.
+Now the Raspberry Pi will automatically turn on whenever your PS4 boots up.
+* Install the remote_lua_loader on your PS4 [like this](https://github.com/shahrilnet/remote_lua_loader/blob/main/SETUP.md).
+* Download hen-vtx from [EchoStretch's releases](https://github.com/EchoStretch/ps4-hen-vtx/releases) and use one of the `.bin` that matches your PS4 version and rename it to `payload.bin`
+* Copy `payload.bin` to the root dir of your USB drive
+* Plug the USB drive into your PS4 and run the game, it will do the exploit and copy the payload to the internal HDD (it only needs to be copied once) <br>

+#### Update HEN
+* Copy the new HEN and rename it to `payload.bin` and paste it to the USB drive's root, then run the game to update the payload on the internal HDD.

 ## Configuration options
 ### Required: